r5py/r5py/docs/index.md

 :::{thumbnail} _static/images/HowWellDoesPublicTransportWorkForSlowWalkers_1200x720px.png
 :alt: A map showing the Helsinki metropolitan area, and how walking slowly changes the efficieny of the public transport network.
-:title: A travel time matrix made with <em>r5py</em>
+:title: An analysis using travel time matrices made with <em>r5py</em>
 :show_caption: 1
 :class: align-default
 :::

-**R⁵py** is a Python library for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
-It provides a simple and friendly interface to R⁵, the Rapid Realistic Routing on Real-world and Reimagined networks, the [routing engine](https://github.com/conveyal/r5) developed by Conveyal. *r5py* is inspired by [r5r, a wrapper for R](https://ipeagit.github.io/r5r/), and it is designed to interact with [GeoPandas](https://geopandas.org/) GeoDataFrames.
+**R⁵py** is a Python library for rapid realistic routing on multimodal transport networks (walk, bike, public transport, and car).
+It provides a simple and friendly interface to R⁵, the Rapid Realistic Routing on Real-world and Reimagined networks, a [routing engine](https://github.com/conveyal/r5) developed by Conveyal. *r5py* is inspired by [r5r, a wrapper for R](https://ipeagit.github.io/r5r/), and it is designed to interact with [GeoPandas](https://geopandas.org/) GeoDataFrames.